 Clearly, creativity drives great marketing.
 In fact, great marketing demands creativity.

-Even though marketers love to argue over other concepts in marketing (check out our recent article on the marketing 4Ps for example), everyone agrees creativity is a critical skill.
+Even though marketers love to argue over other concepts in marketing (see our recent marketing 4Ps article, for example), few can deny creativity is a critical skill.

 Then, be aware how much playing and being playful drives creativity.
 We’re not talking about regressing to childhood.
 But, put away your serious grown up self sometimes.
 You’ll be more creative, honest.